Are you stuck in a combative relationship?

 You have found the right article.

-By the end of this article, you will know exactly what are combative relationships (with real-life examples), why people unwittingly create them and what you can do to fix your relationship.
+By the end of this article, you will know exactly what combative relationships are, and how to fix them.

 Combative relationships are defined by nasty games of “one upping” and put-downs.

 A combative partner will often use verbal and nonverbal attacks as a way of demeaning their partner, such as:

 - Making fun

 - Highlighting partner’s mistakes

 - Focus on “winning”